 Make a stop in Gastown and check out the neighbourhood's Victorian-style streets.
 The atmosphere here is distinctly old school: cobblestone streets, Italian tilework, Victorian streetlamps.
 Make sure to stop by the Gastown Steam Clock, the world's first steam clock, which chimes every quarter hour with a steam whistle.

 Discover North America's oldest Chinatown to experience one of Vancouver's most dynamic communities.
 Authenticity is the key word here, and the neighbourhood has all the things you might expect from a bustling Chinatown.
 Herbal shops, bakeries and lanterns line the streets, while the distinctive architecture harkens back to Canton.
-Stop by the Dr. Sun Yat-Sen Classical Chinese Garden ($10 admission, but free during the last half hour of the day) after browsing the shops.
+Stop by the Dr. Sun Yat-Sen Classical Chinese Garden ($14 admission, but half-price during the last half hour of the day) after browsing the shops.
 The intimate garden was the work of 52 artisans from China and is a representation of an authentic Ming Dynasty-style garden.

 Chinatown Night Market